ossrs/srs-docs/versioned_docs/version-5.0/doc/rtmp.md

 }
 ```

-These configurations are for publish and play.
+> Note: These configurations are for publish and play.
 Note that there are some other configurations in other sections,
-for example, converting RTMP to HTTP-FLV or HTTP-TS.
+for example, converting RTMP to [HTTP-FLV](./flv.md#config) or HTTP-TS.

 ## On Demand Live Streaming